joelsoncastro/shared_repo/DreamStore/README.md

 - Navigate to main file in localhost (index.html)
 - Inspect (for mobile view)

+⚠️
-note:     ⚠️ This version contains only the Frontend with mobile support.⚠️ </br>
+note:    This version contains only the Frontend with mobile support. </br>
-issues: ⚠️ when viewed on mobile (ios browsers) we experience the [white space issue]()⚠️
+issues:  when viewed on mobile (ios browsers) we experience the [white space issue]()

 <b>How it works:</b>